Mateusz-Grzelinski/cycles-bake-workaround/readme.md

 # Usage & examples
 Files [sequential_bake_main.py](./sequential_bake_main) and [bpy_bake.py](./bpy_bake.py) sould be in the same folder.

-bpy_* file are meant to be used inside blender.
+bpy_* files are meant to be used inside blender.

 [Bpy_prepare_bake.py](./bpy_prepare_bake.py) is used to automate preparation for baking.
 Look inside for details.